-Top Gun Balloon Club offers this set of competition rules for aeronauts who are interested in competitive ballooning and participation in the Top Gun Balloon Competition Club.
-These rules are updated annually in April and provide for use during the monthly flying events for the club.
-These rules are used to determine a New Mexico State Hot Air Balloon Champion and a Club Champion.
+Top Gun Balloon Club offers this set of competition rules for aeronauts who are interested in competitive ballooning and participation in the Top Gun Balloon Competition Club and the Rio Grande Classic.
+These rules are used to determine a New Mexico State, Southwest Region and Rio Grande Classic Hot Air Balloon Champion.
 These rules are designed to afford balloonists the opportunity to participate in competitive hot air ballooning activities while observing the principles of sportsmanship, mandates of the Federal Aviation Regulations (FAR's) and the Waiver of Authority as issued to Top Gun Balloon Club.

 These rules have been developed by the members of Top Gun Competition Club and approved by the Board of Directors.
 These rules follow closely the AX-MER rules for balloon competition as currently adopted by the FAI/CIA Ballooning Commission.
 They also closely follow the Balloon Federation of America rules which are also modeled after the FAI/CIA.
-Top Gun, Inc., has chosen which of these rules best fit the organization and pilot members.
-These rules are no substitute for well-reasoned pilot decision making by pilots in command of lighter-than-air craft.
+These rules are no substitute for well-reasoned pilot decision making by pilots in command of lighter than-air craft.
 Likewise, they are not intended as a substitute for the Federal Aviation Regulations with which competing pilots should be totally familiar.

 Many of the tasks referenced in these rules could potentially involve flight which would be below the minimum safe altitudes mandated by FAR 91.119 (b) and (c) (14 C.F.R. § 91.119(b), (c)).
-These competition rules do not grant participating pilots the right to contravene CFR's, including minimum safe altitudes, limited operational airspace, or the waiver as issued by the FAA.
+These competition rules do not grant participating pilots the right to contravene FAR's, including minimum safe altitudes, limited operational airspace, or the waiver as issued by the FAA.